57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 ## Comparison of CU Consumption Between Native Programs and Anchor Programs on Solana

-As previously mentioned, there are two main ways to develop Solana programs: using native programs and the Anchor framework.
+As previously mentioned, two main ways to develop Solana programs are using native programs and the Anchor framework.
 Anchor is the official framework recommended by Solana, providing a set of efficient and intuitive tools and libraries that significantly reduce the barrier to entry for Solana application development.
 You might be curious about the difference in CU consumption between native and Anchor programs.
-Next, we will compare the CU consumption of both programs using the example of **Token Transfer** operations.
+Next, we will compare both program's CU consumption using the example of **Token Transfer** operations.

 ### CU Consumption of Native Programs

-Let's first examine the CU consumption of a native program for transferring tokens.
+Let's first examine the native program CU consumption for transferring tokens.
 The source code for Solana programs is available in [this repository](https://github.com/solana-labs/solana-program-library), and the core method for processing token transfers, `process_transfer`, can be found [here](https://github.com/solana-program/token/blob/main/program/src/processor.rs#L229-L343).
 In this method, we break down the steps involved and tally up the CU consumption for each step.
 The results of our analysis are as follows:

 | Process | CU Cost                                 |
 | -------------------- | -------------------------------------------------- |